New York Subway Diagram

 Tech Notes

-The complete Subway Map is 242 K in size and requires a little over 3 megs of memory to expand.
+The GIF versions were about 242 KB in size and expanded to a little over 3 MB of memory.
 The terrific compression was made possible by limiting the map to 16 solid colors and storing it into a 4-bit GIF file.
 When I first made this map available on the web in June 1995, I was concerned about the memory required to view it, but within two years that amount of memory was common!
-The compression still speeds downloading.
+The compression still speeded downloading.

 Design Notes